Eastern Orthodoxy in Azerbaijan: History of Eastern Orthodoxy in Azerbaijan

 Serious changes in the Caucasian Albanian church occurred under the Arab rule, when the Catholicos Nerses I Bakur (688–704) attempted to convert to Chalcedonism, thus recognizing the spiritual authority of Constantinople.
 He was deposed by the Grand Duke of Albania Shero and other feudal lords who remained faithful to the Albanian church, and cursed at the national church cathedral.
+In 705, it fell under the religious jurisdiction of the Armenian Apostolic Church as the Catholicosate of Aghvank.
+The Caucasian Albanian tribes were divided between the Chalcedonian Georgian Orthodox North centered around the bishopric of Kish and the Armenian Apostolic Church of the south.
 In the second half of the 10th century, the population of the left-bank Albania (Hereti) was included in the sphere of influence of the decision of the Chalcedon Council of the Georgian Church, adopted in the 7th century and got a great impact of Georgia.

 When the territories of Transcaucasia entered the Russian Empire, jurisdiction of Georgian Exarchate was expanded, encompassing territories of modern-day Georgia, Armenia and Azerbaijan.
 In 1905, Eparchy of Baku, nowadays Baku and Caspian Eparchy, was established.
 The Albanian Catholicos of the church in 1813 by the decree of Tsar Nicholas I passed into the status of the metropolite of the Albanian church.

 Eastern Orthodoxy became wide spread in Azerbaijan at the beginning of the 19th century.